EvasiveXkiller/SoundWave/README.md

 For more info, join the [Discord Server](https://discord.gg/d62ZWkVUet)

-### SoundWave 4.1.0
+### SoundWave 4.2.0

-- Unified Engine has been upgraded to v6
+- `play` command can take arguments now.
+Check below for syntax errors.
-- `fix` command has been depreciated
+- `search` now identifies the correct user that requested the song

-- Max searchable songs inside a playlist has been increased to 1.5k
+Things that are fixed

-- Permission checks has been updated
+- Permission checks are now all modern (hopefully)

 View more at [changelog](#changelog)